-- A hematologic disease can weaken your body's ability to fight off the flu. - ▶ The flu can make hematologic disease worse.
+- > You can catch the flu more easily than others. - Immunosuppression can make your body too weak to fight off the flu. - > The flu can make immunosuppression worse.

 To protect yourself from the flu (influenza), you need to get the flu shot, not the nasal-spray flu vaccine.